 A variable may occur in more then one role within a protocol.
 The reader performs a renaming so as to ensure these occurrences do not overlap.
 Furthermore, the maplets used to specify a strand need not specify how to map every role variable.
 The reader inserts missing mappings, and renames every skeleton variable that also occurs in a role of its protocol.
-The sort of every skeleton variable that occurs in the non-orig, pen-non-orig, or uniq-orig list or in a maplet must be declared, using the vars form.
+The sort of every skeleton variable that occurs in the non-orig, pen-non-orig, uniq-orig, auth, or conf lists or in a maplet must be declared, using the vars form.